 Whether you want to save money on your power bills or reduce your carbon footprint, making your home more energy efficient is always a good idea.
 And the best way to determine how energy efficient your home is is to carry out a home energy audit.

-While a commercial electrician will be able to identify any flaws in your electrical system that are increasing your power usage, there’s plenty you can do around the home to minimise power usage.
+While a commercial electrician will be able to identify any flaws in your electrical system that are increasing your power usage, there’s plenty you can do around the home to minimize power usage.

 Find out your energy usage